rubenlagus/TelegramBots/telegrambots-spring-boot-starter/README.md

     //Bot body.
   }
 ```
 Also you could just implement LongPollingBot or WebHookBot interfaces.
-All this bots will be registered in context and connected to Telegram api.
+All these bots will be registered in context and connected to Telegram api.